teragonaudio/MrsWatson/README.md

 Alternately, MrsWatson can be built with a few popular IDE's.
 Build files are included in the `projects` directory under the project sources root.
-Distribution builds of MrsWatson are always made with `make`, except for on Windows.
+Distribution builds of MrsWatson are always generated with `make`, except for on Windows.

 Please Help!